edwinst/parse_double/README.md

 * The code has no dependencies except for the availability of a (64-bit)*(64-bit)->(128-bit) unsigned integer multiplication (in particular no floating-point functions are required).
+  Note: Actually only the high 64 bits of the result are used.
+Therefore a 64x64->64 "mulhi" operation as it is available on some cores can also be used.

 * Faster than Visual C++ 2019 "atof" by a factor of 2.6-5x according to my crude measurements (also the standard deviation of the cycle times is much less than for Visual C++ atof).